arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

  In GAOTU.

 My primary responsibility is to develop an online teaching platform.
-I delivered new features on this platform about homework, including clock-in setting time and reminder tasks, comments and likes etc., which enhanced the 20% user retention rate.
-I also delivered notifications for different types of courses based on Kafka.
+I delivered new features on this platform about homework, including clock-in setting time and reminder tasks, comments and likes etc. I also delivered notifications for different types of courses based on Kafka.

  In Baidu.